DR. ERICA MILLER

 In 1970, Erica went back to school where she graduated with a Ph.D. in clinical psychology.
 Shortly afterwards, by making good use of her drive and her husband’s marketing skills, they opened a chain of mental health clinics throughout Los Angeles and Orange County.
 In addition, they ran California Diversion Intervention Foundation, a non-profit organization.

 Currently, in addition to public speaking, she is CEO of a family real estate business in Austin, Texas.
 She just authored her third book, “Chronologically Gifted: Aging with Gusto,” which reached international bestseller status on Amazon.
-Dr. Miller’s passion for life fuels her endless drive to achieve, which is just one of the five topics on her public speaking agenda that she shares at engagements around the country.
+Dr. Miller’s passion for life fuels her endless drive to achieve, which is just one of the three topics on her public speaking agenda that she shares at engagements around the country.

 “Erica Miller’s “The Dr. Erica Miller Story: From Trauma to Triumph” is a brave and riveting book about the horror of surviving the Holocaust.
 She turned her darkness into hope and light.
 A must-read for anyone curious about the power that rose from Hitler’s ashes.”Iris Krasnow

 “Dr. Erica Miller is such an engaging and inspirational speaker.
 Only she can deliver such an authentic perspective of history, trauma and living beyond the Holocaust from both a clinical and personal perspective.
 She had us all laughing and crying!”Renee Hanson Malone

 “An amazing woman who has moved mountains.”Joanne Herring

 “Wow!
 What a talk at Rotary yesterday.
 You had the group listening intently and laughing regularly.
 My late mother, a second-generation Jew, would have said, ‘What a broad.’
 Thanks.”Michael Harris